This information was last updated on October 22 2020

 If you are retired and eligible according to the income thresholds above, you will also receive a stimulus check.
 If you receive Social Security, Railroad Retirement, disability benefits, or veterans’ benefits you are also eligible.
 You remain eligible even if the entirety of your income comes from a benefit program.

 If you are not required to file taxes because you do not earn enough income or for any other reason, you are still eligible for the payment.
-You should submit the “Non-Filers: Enter Your Payment Info Here” application on the IRS website to receive your payment.
-You do not need to fill out this application if you received Social Security, disability (SSDI), survivor benefits, or Railroad Retirement and Survivor Benefits in 2018 or 2019.
+You should submit the “Non-Filers: Enter Your Payment Info Here” application on the IRS website by October 15, 2020 in order to receive your payment this year.
+You do not need to fill out this application if you received Social Security, disability (SSDI), survivor benefits, or Railroad Retirement and Survivor Benefits in 2018 or 2019, unless you need to claim dependent children (see below).

 However, if you received SSI or Social Security benefits for the first time any time on or after January 1, 2020 and you did not need to file a tax return for 2018 or 2019, you should use the “Non-Filers” portal.